1z-k0/DTIHacks/README.md

 # DTIHacks
 An app compiled for Android and Windows to show different DTI hacks.
 If you are here thinking that this is a hacked client for Roblox "Dress to Impress" or some auto-outfit maker, you are in the wrong.
-This is a small app to show different combos and fits for it.
+This is a small app made using the Scratch engine (sorry gals, too lazy to program) to show different combos and fits for it.
 ## Installation (Android)
 1. Go to the [Releases](https://github.com/1z-k0/DTIHacks/releases) tab of this project.
 2. Download the APK file provided.